pubnub/pubnub-mcp-server/resources/sdk_docs/python_publish-and-subscribe.md

 11listener = PrintListener()
 12pubnub.add_listener(listener)

 ```

 #### Returns

-Subscription status (see SDK statuses in Connection Management).
+Subscription status (see SDK statuses).

 ## Unsubscribe

-Stop receiving updates from a `Subscription` or `SubscriptionSet`.
+Stop receiving real-time updates from a `Subscription` or a `SubscriptionSet`.

 ### Method(s)